atomone-hub/atomone/UPGRADING.md

 gas_price = { price = 0.09, denom = 'uphoton' }
 ```

-> [!TIP]
-> The expected conversion rate when burning `atone` to mint `photon` will be
-> around 9 after the upgrade.
-This means that you would get ~9PHOTONs for
-> burning 1ATONE.
-This factor should be taken into account when setting the gas
-> price in `photon`.

 > [!IMPORTANT]
 > Unlike the validator config, this change should be done **after**
 > the upgrade because it is restricted to `uphoton`.